laurent22/joplin/README.md

 ## Terminal application

+**IMPORTANT: Node v8+ is required**

+On macOS:

+	brew install joplin

-On macOS, Linux or Windows (via [WSL](https://msdn.microsoft.com/en-us/commandline/wsl/faq?f=255&MSPPError=-2147217396)), type:
+On Linux or Windows (via [WSL](https://msdn.microsoft.com/en-us/commandline/wsl/faq?f=255&MSPPError=-2147217396)), type:

 	NPM_CONFIG_PREFIX=~/.joplin-bin npm install -g joplin
 	sudo ln -s ~/.joplin-bin/bin/joplin /usr/bin/joplin

-**IMPORTANT: Node v8+ is required**

 By default, the application binary will be installed under `~/.joplin-bin`.
 You may change this directory if needed.
+Alternatively, if your npm permissions are setup as described [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-2-change-npms-default-directory-to-another-directory) (Option 2) then simply running `npm -g install joplin` would work.

 To start it, type `joplin`.